Robertson and Tallon Peaks (South Approach)

 We do some scrambling on the ridge

-After seeing dry slopes of Robertson Peak we leave the ridge to climb it.
+After seeing dry slopes of Robertson Peak we left the ridge to climb it

 Heading to Tallon Peak